 Q&A with Chelsea Weaver

-Chelsea Weaver is an associate in the firm's Cincinnati office.
+Chelsea Weaver is in the firm's Cincinnati office.
 As member of the litigation team, she concentrates her practice on complex commercial litigation.

 What inspired your decision to become an attorney?

 I wasn’t sure what I wanted to do in life when I left Ohio State with an English degree, so I did a lot of things.
 I moved into an apartment in Covington, KY.
 I took a job as a waitress/hostess/bartender at a Thai restaurant.
 I watched a lot of trash TV and good TV, too.
 I read a lot of books I always wanted to read.
 I did many puzzles.
 I was an aide for a freshman boy with autism.
 I auditioned for community theater (did not make the cut).
 I wrote a play.
 I played Dungeons and Dragons.
 I was a substitute teacher for grades K-12 where I had to relearn long division one day and send an 8th grader to the principal’s office the next (not super successful with the long division).